 Yes.
 Students in the PVA Fashion Design program will be expected to complete the pre-requisite fashion studies modules of introductory, intermediate and advanced Fashion classes.
 The curriculum in these courses does expect students to work within a broad range of materials and textile arts.

-Q: When do PVA Fashion Design students take Professional Development in the Arts 35?
+Q: When do PVA Fashion Design students take Leadership in the Arts 35 or Entrepreneurial Artist?

-PD35 is a five credit, self-directed course that does not run during the regular school day.
-Students will experience a combination of teacher-directed assignments and activities combined with student-directed or on-line projects.
-PD 35 sessions usually occur at lunch or after school for fashion design students and will involve the creation of a final grade 12 portfolio.
+All PVA students are required to complete either Leadership in the Arts 35 or Entrepreneurial Artist (Junior Achievement).
+These are self-directed courses that run outside the regular school day.
+Students will experience a combination of teacher-directed assignments/activities combined with student-directed and/or on-line projects.
+Sessions for these courses usually occur at lunch or after school for fashion design students and will involve the creation of a final grade 12 portfolio.
 Students will learn about careers in fashion design, illustration and marketing, attend workshops, meet local designers, participate in community fashion activities and complete all other course requirements outside the regular timetable.
 For PVA Fashion Design students, this course begins in grade 10 and finishes at the end of grade 12 with a final exit interview and portfolio celebration.